max4211/starting_strength/README.md

 # starting-strength

-regressing across a series of lifts parameterized by current weight and progress
+regressing across a series of lifts parameterized by current weight and progress, extrapolates out certain miletones, generates graph

-extrapolates out certain miletones
+### how to use me

 ### improvements
-- dynamically bound size of graph to milestones
+- decay factor to increase realistic regression
 - generate interactive UI to overlay these
-- Create kinks in planning
+- dynamically bound size of graph to milestones
 - convert lbs to kgs